The basics of test assertion

 Examples: getPath(), getLineNumber(), formatNumber()

-Example of a test to check that CountryCode element contains a valid 2-letter ISO country code:
+An example of how to check that a CountryCode element contains a valid 2-letter ISO country code:

 Next take also a look at test assertion examples »